apache/nuttx/configs/dk-tm4c129x/README.txt

        CONFIG_HOST_LINUX=y                 : Linux (Cygwin under Windows okay too).
        CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y : Buildroot (arm-nuttx-elf-gcc)
        CONFIG_RAW_BINARY=y                 : Output formats: ELF and raw binary

+    3. Default stack sizes are large and should really be tuned to reduce the RAM footprint:

+         CONFIG_SCHED_HPWORKSTACKSIZE=2048
+         CONFIG_IDLETHREAD_STACKSIZE=1024
+         CONFIG_USERMAIN_STACKSIZE=2048
+         CONFIG_PTHREAD_STACK_DEFAULT=2048
+         CONFIG_POSIX_SPAWN_PROXY_STACKSIZE=1024
+         CONFIG_TASK_SPAWN_DEFAULT_STACKSIZE=2048
+         CONFIG_BUILTIN_PROXY_STACKSIZE=1024
+         CONFIG_NSH_TELNETD_DAEMONSTACKSIZE=2048
+         CONFIG_NSH_TELNETD_CLIENTSTACKSIZE=2048

+    4. This configuration has the network enabled by default.
+This can be easily disabled or reconfigured (See see the network related configuration settings above in the section entitled "Networking").

+       NOTE: In boot-up sequence is very simple in this example; all initialization is done sequentially (vs. in parallel) and so you will not see the NSH prompt until all initialization is complete.
+The network bring-up in particular will add some delay before the NSH prompt appears.
+In a real application, you would probably want to do the network bringup on a separate thread so that access to the NSH prompt is not delayed.

+       This delay will be especially long if the board is not connected to a network because additional time will be required to fail with timeout errors.
+This delay can be eliminated, however, if you enable an NSH initialization option as described above in a paragraph entitled, "Network Initialization Thread."